spences10/scottspence.me/src/pages/md/about.md

 ---
 path: '/about'
-date: '2018-12-26'
+date: '2018-02-03'
 title: 'Hello World! 👋'
 ---

-#### Hi I'm Scott
+## Hi I'm Scott

 ### Backstory

 A little bit about me, Since 2007 I had been working as a VBA developer for companies such as Barclays and Deloitte.
-For the past ~24 months now I have been self learning web development (JavaScript) and all related technologies.
+For the past two years now I have been self learning web development (JavaScript) and all related technologies.

 I'm currently a web developer in the creative products space working for [Karmarama].
 I work in the City of London.

-I'm [marriwed] to a beautiful wife and we have a beautiful daughter.
+I'm [marriwed] to a beautiful wife and we have a beautiful daughter and three cats!

+## 👨‍👩‍👧 🐱😸😹

 ### Coding history